 While we wouldn’t suggest for a moment that nothing happened over the next ten years, since this history was first written IBRSC has proudly reached its half century.
 The event was marked on 5th July 2009 with a pursuit race that attracted over 40 entrants, followed by a hog roast for 150; the challenge of getting the hog roast burners up to the top level should not be underestimated.
 This event inaugurated the Commodore’s Plate, presented by Rob Pettit, and we continue to run an Anniversary Series Handicap so that we don’t forget our achievements.

 The club officers continue to introduce new innovations in the ceaseless quest to make the operation of the club mistake-proof for baffled duty teams, to keep the running costs down and to improve launching, drinking and eating facilities.
-(We still await the biggest innovation of all - the election of the first female commodore).
+In 2018 we finally elected our first female commodore, Uta Griesenbach.
+Although it took the club 58 years to archive this milestone it was worth waiting for as Uta oversaw some amazing turnarounds in youth sailing and training at the club.
 A vast amount of totally unpaid work goes on behind the scenes, and help is always appreciated.
 Some of our club officers have been performing their tasks for an amazing time - the record is held by June Curtis, who in 2011 could count thirty-four years as catering manager.

-A big achievement for a totally unstaffed club has been achieving RYA Recognised Training Status, which was signed off in summer 2011, with Carl Mayhew as the centre principal.
-This now allows us to award RYA certificates in dinghy sailing and powerboating, and runs in parallel with the less formal trysail.
+A big achievement for a totally unstaffed club has been achieving RYA Recognised Training Status, which was signed off in summer 2011 and again in the winter of 2019, with Nigel Tompson as the centre principal.
+This allows us to award RYA certificates in dinghy sailing and powerboating, and runs in parallel with the less formal trysail.
 The RYA have very high standards and to have the instructors and facilities to become an RTC is a huge success.